carissalow/rapids/docs/features/extracted.rst

 Name	        Description
 ============    ===================
 day_segment     The particular ``day_segments`` that will be analyzed.
-The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` metrics         The different measures that can be retrieved from the Light dataset.
-See :ref:`Available Light Metrics <light-available-metrics>` Table below
+The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` features         The different measures that can be retrieved from the Light dataset.
+See :ref:`Available Light Metrics <light-available-features>` Table below
 ============    ===================

-.. _light-available-metrics:
+.. _light-available-features:

-**Available Light Metrics**
+**Available Light Features**

-The following table shows a list of the available metrics for the Light dataset.
+The following table shows a list of the available features for the Light dataset.

 ===========   =========     =============
 Name          Units         Description